100NU-KH/lms/README.md

 	pip3 install -r requirements.txt

+- Create the mysql database and update the credentials in the django settings.py file for the DB connection.

 - LMS Urls
 	- /application/create/  				- Application creation
 	- /applicatoin/list/    				- lists all applications with pagination